 When two parents choose to divorce, they must create a parenting plan delineating how they each share the benefits and responsibilities of parenthood.
 Often, these issues are some of the most difficult to resolve during the divorce process, because many parents feel the need to fight for greater control over their child's life rather than creating a plan that truly focuses on the child's needs.

 When Colorado couples started their families, they probably felt as though their marriages would last forever.
 Unfortunately, at some point, the marital relationship soured, and one or both spouses decided that divorce would be the best course of action.
 Even if at least some of those couples want to co-parent, their relationship may not allow them to do so, in which case they may want to consider parallel parenting for their custody and parenting time plans.

-Colorado child custody and visitation are frequently complicated and can lead to disputes.
+Colorado Allocation of Parental Responsibilities (child custody, visitation and decision-making authority) are frequently complicated and can lead to disputes.
 Regardless of the relationship between the parents, issues can arise.
-Resolving these disagreements often hinges on formulating strategies for effective co-parenting.
+Resolving these disagreements often hinge on formulating strategies for effective co-parenting.

 It's best if you and your spouse can agree on parental responsibilities as you negotiate your divorce, but sometimes that doesn't happen.
 What happens then?